AshCoolman/safety-switch/README.md

 ## How it works

-It is a function that simply exits the process unless the environment variable SAFETY_SWITCH_IS_RELEASED is present.
+It is a function that simply exits the process unless the environment variable SAFETY_SWITCH_IS_RELEASED is equal to `true`.

 ## Testing